15.14 Children who Harm Other Children

 The interests of the identified victim must always be the paramount consideration.
 However, whenever a child may have abused another, all agencies must be aware of their responsibilities to both individuals, and multi-agency management of the case must reflect this.

-It is likely that the abuser may pose a significant risk of harm to other children, have considerable needs themselves and may also be or have been the victim of abuse.
+It is likely that the child who harmed may pose a significant risk of harm to other children, have considerable needs themselves and may also be or have been the victim of abuse.
 The interests of any such children must also be considered as part of the response to the referral and in the multi agency management of the case.

-In all cases where the suspected abuser is a young person, the Police and Children's Social Care must convene a Strategy Discussion (usually a face-to-face meeting) within the Section 47 Enquiry time-scales.
+In all cases where the suspected child who harmed is a young person, the Police and Children's Social Care must convene a Strategy Discussion (usually a face-to-face meeting) within the Section 47 Enquiry time-scales.
 The Police will also decide whether a criminal offence is alleged.

 Where the decision is reached that the alleged behaviour does not constitute abuse or the child is under the age of criminal responsibility, and there is no need for further enquiry or criminal investigation, the details of the referral and the reasons for the decision must be recorded.